Americastestkitchen/Americastestkitchen.github.io/_posts/2015-06-29-implementing-a-css-style-guide.markdown

     - A good exception to this rule would be for the use of pseudo selectors in the vein of `nth-child` and `nth-of-type`.

 ### Variables
 - Make use of our `z-index` scale file.
-    - The scale file has 10 layers of private variables.
-    - Every time a z-index is used, create a new variable that identifies its value and the feature being used (i.e. `@zIndex-4-profileAvater`).
-    - This file helps preserve sanity when it comes to z-indexes, and allows us to look in a single file to understand different layers of the application.
+Here's what it looks like:
+{% gist be26dedc217a3e08f8c1 %}
 - Use our own line-height, font-weight, and letter-spacing scale files.
 - Color variables and font variables should be declared in separate files and referenced whenever possible.